HEMT-based 1K front-end electronics for the heat and ionization Ge CryoCube of the future RICOCHET CE$\nu$NS experiment: Introduction

-In previous work \cite{HEMT_LTD18} we have shown that HEMTs developed by the CNRS/C2N laboratory \cite{HEMT_YongAPL, HEMT_ICSICT}, and now commercially available at the CryoHEMT company \cite{CryoHEMT}, could be used as high impedance input and could meet the resolution goals with a total input (detector + cabling) capacitance of 20 pF.
+In previous work \cite{HEMT_LTD18} we have shown that HEMTs developed by the CNRS/C2N laboratory \cite{HEMT_YongAPL, HEMT_ICSICT}, and now commercially available at the CryoHEMT company \cite{CryoHEMT}, could be used as high impedance input devices and could meet the resolution goals with a total input (detector + cabling) capacitance of 20 pF.
 The noise measurements were made at 4 K with a dissipation of 100 $\mu$W. The extrapolation to the 150 channels needed for the CryoCube is not straightforward.
 In this paper, we show that these HEMTs keep their performance at 1 K with power dissipation as low as 15 $\mu$W and exhibit a good reproducibility over about 100 HEMT tested.
 As a result the cold electronics could be placed at 1 K, very close to the detector stage to mitigate the cabling capacitance.
-In addition we show that precise gain and high linearity are obtained thanks to loop amplifiers, first measurements at low temperature are presented.
+In addition we show that precise gain and high linearity are obtained thanks to closed loop 300 K amplifiers with feedback on the input HEMT, first measurements at low temperature are presented.